svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

 9. Flood and/or transport particles in model
     - examine lost locations (use mklostvis.pl)
     - examine "leaks"/tunneling (can use a mesh tally to locate)
-10. if lost particles or leaky repair the pre-imprint/merge model and go to step 2
+10. If lost particles or leaky repair the pre-imprint/merge model and go to step 2
-11. if no lost or leaks, then transport is ok
+11. If no lost or leaks, then transport is ok

 Preparing solid models
 ~~~~~~~~~~~~~~~~~~~~~~